Buzzvil/buzzscreen-sdk-publisher/docs/ADVANCED-USAGE_EN.md

 #### Additional Work if Customized Lock Screen is Being Used
 As customized lock screen activity should also work in the separated process, it is required to add `android:process=":locker"` to `AndroidManifest.xml` like the followings:

-If `CustomLockerActivity` is customized lock screen activity:
+For example, if `CustomLockerActivity` is the customized lock screen activity you are using:
 ```Xml
 <manifest>
     <application>